javigs82/ddd-spring-startwars-api/README.md

 #### Definition of Done

-After run the server, please click on the following to links to check if result is what expected
+After run the server, please click on the following links to check if result is what expected

  - Sort by name asc: http://localhost:8080/people?sort=%2Bname
  - Sort by name desc: http://localhost:8080/people?sort=-name